Panthyr/panthyr_gpio/docs/source/usage.rst

 .. code:: bash
     > test_pwr
-    Which output (1-6) do you want to power on?
+    Which output do you want to power on?
+Choose 1-6 for a specidfic output or 0 for all.
     > 1

     Output 1 on chip 3 at offset 19 is now ON.